sugi01/unilateralcytokinesis/README.md

 _This macro masks cytoplasmic region containing spindle (our strain is expressing SAS-7::GFP and is problematic when doing max projection in the next step.
 May not be always necessary but you can eliminate cytoplasmic signal.
 The processed files are automatically saved to the same folder._

-6. Step6-PIVprojectionperpendicular.ijm
+6. Step6-PIVprojectionleadingandlaggingviews.ijm

 _This macro creates 3D projection of the spindle-masked stack.
 After running, adjust the intensity value and click OK. > enter the number from the text file created in step 4.
-The text file contains "Add number Z" cells in each row.
+The text file contains "Add number Z" cells in each row which represents the orientation of closure.
 Enter the number from there at the relevant time point.
-In our paper, we selected the number when the relative diameter (second columns) exceeded 25 (25% closure relative to the initial diameter).
-It automatically saves results._
+In our paper, we selected the number when the relative diameter (second columns) exceeded 25 (25% closure).
+It automatically saves leading and lagging edge views.
+You need to do quality control at this step._

 7. Step7-SaveimagesequenceforPIV.ijm